Vera 2020 cast and spoilers from series 10 of the ITV drama

-ITV’s top-rating crime drama Vera continues its tenth series tonight with the second instalment of a four-part run.
+ITV’s top-rating crime drama Vera concludes its tenth series tonight with the final instalment of a four-part run.

 Following the huge success of series nine, award winning actress, Brenda Blethyn dons her infamous mac and hat to play the unorthodox but brilliantly perceptive Detective Chief Inspector Vera Stanhope, in chilling feature length episodes set against the backdrop of the North East.